Which Data Masking Function Should I Use?

 In general, the more complex (and stronger) the algorithm, the longer it will take to apply.
 Data masking speeds will also depend on the number of functions applied, the number of DB columns and rows, the number of lookup constraints to respect in the process (for referential integrity), network bandwidth, RAM, I/O, concurrent processes, and so on.

-The following non-scientific chart breaks down most of the attributes described above for convenient reference, and in generally relative terms only.
+The following non-scientific chart breaks down most of the attributes described above for convenient reference, for some (but not all!) supported IRI data masking functional categories, and in generally relative terms only.
 Needless to say, IRI disclaims any warranty of fitness or liability for this chart!

 IRI Data Masking Functions (in FieldShield & Voracity)

-Whether you use these built-in or custom functions you define, the idea is to apply functions (possibly based on business rules / conditions) to specific rows or columns and/or across tables through protection rules.
-You can can define, store, and re-use.
-It is also possible to apply these functions against auto-classified data as rules, or dynamically via an API call.
+Whether you use built-in IRI data masking functions, or custom functions that you define, the idea is to apply them based on your business rules to specific rows or columns and/or across tables.
+And you will do it through data masking rules you can define, store, and re-use.
+It is also possible (and preferable) to apply these data masking functions against auto-classified data as rules for convenience and consistency.
+And you can leverage several of them in dynamic data masking applications via an API call.

-FieldShield (or Voracity) users can create, run, and manage your data masking jobs in a free state-of-the-art GUI, built on Eclipse.™ Or, they can edit and run compatible, self-documenting 4GL scripts defining the source/target data and protections in the command line environment.
+FieldShield (or Voracity) users can create, run, and manage your data masking jobs in a free state-of-the-art GUI, built on Eclipse.™ Or, they can edit and run compatible, self-documenting 4GL scripts defining their source/target data and masking functions, and run those scripts on the command line.